Triggering Lasting Change

 Play Video View Fees

-Dr. Goldsmith is a Professor of Management Practice at the Dartmouth Tuck School of Business.
-His Ph.D. is from UCLA’s Anderson School of Management where he was the Distinguished Alumnus of the Year.
-He is one of a select few executive advisors who has worked with over 150 major CEOs and their management teams.
-He served on the Board of the Peter Drucker Foundation for ten years.
-He has been a volunteer teacher for US Army Generals, Navy Admirals, Girl Scout executives, International and American Red Cross leaders – where he was a National Volunteer of the Year.
+Dr. Goldsmith served as a Professor of Management Practice at the Dartmouth Tuck School of Business.
+His Ph.D. is from UCLA’s Anderson School of Management - where he was the Distinguished Alumnus of the Year.
+His MBA is from Indiana University’s Kelley School of Business - where he was the Distinguished Entrepreneur of the Year.
+He is one of a select few executive coaches who has worked with over 200 major CEOs and their management teams.
+He served on the Advisory Board of the Peter Drucker Foundation for ten years.
+He has been a volunteer teacher for US Army Generals, Navy Admirals, Girl Scout executives, and leaders of the International and American Red Cross – where he was a National Volunteer of the Year.

 Triggers: Becoming the Person that We Want to Be.
 What keeps us from becoming the person that we want to be?
 Why are our New Year’s resolutions forgotten by February?
 Why is employee engagement near an all-time low?
 Dr. Marshall Goldsmith is a world authority in helping successful leaders achieve positive, lasting change in behavior: for themselves, their people and their teams.
 In this fast-paced, interactive keynote, Dr. Goldsmith will explain why we so often don’t become the person that we want to be.
 He will then share several structured approaches to managing our lives (at home and work) that have been proven to result in positive behavioral change.
 Marshall will also share a completely new approach to employee engagement that teaches employees how to engage themselves.
 Finally, Dr. Goldsmith will describe his breakthrough work with Alan Mulally, (the former CEO of Ford and CEO of the Year in the US) and show how a disciplined change process can not only impact individuals and teams, but also an entire organization.